schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 ## Characters

+## Charaktere

 Four pre-made characters can be found on the next page.
 They are each examples of classic pulp charac- ter archetypes. players may tweak or adjust them at the Narrator’s discretion, before play starts, perhaps changing a Descriptor or two, or switching out an item of Gear.
-Before starting the game each player should de ne one or two relationships, describing how the characters know each other.
+Before starting the game each player should define one or two relationships, describing how the characters know each other.
 A quick and easy way to do this is for everyone to describe how they know the character to their left.

+Auf der nächsten Seite befinden sie vier vorgefertigte Charaktere.
+Sie sind alle Beispiele klassischer Pulp-Klischees.
+Die Spielerinnen können sie vor dem Spiel in Absprache mit der Erzählerin verändern, zum Beispiel durch Abwabdlung eines Beschreibers oder indem sie einen Ausrüstungsgegenstand austauschen.
+Die Spieler sollten die Beziehungen ihrer Charaktere untereinander klären und festlegen, woher sie sich kennen.
+Ein schneller und einfacher Weg ist es, die Charaktere beschreiben zu lassen, woher sie die Person links von ihnen kennen.

 <!-- Personnages